 The third party may be required to pay into the court an amount equal to the value of the goods or a proportion as directed by the court, or the Enforcement Agents costs of keeping the goods.

-Enforcement Bailiffs Ltd has over twenty five years of experience in completing seizure removal and the sale of goods.
+Quality Bailiffs has over twenty five years of experience in completing seizure removal and the sale of goods.

 Third party claiming goods